For a full review of our policies, please read our Terms of Service.

-If you made a purchase using Google Wallet, it will appear on your credit card statement as GOOGLE*Merchant Name or GOOGNFC*Merchant Name.
-Wallet Balance top-ups, and sending money to friends and family using Gmail and Wallet transactions, will appear as GOOGLE *WALLET TOP UP.
+If you made a purchase using Google Wallet, it'll appear on your credit card statement as GOOGLE*Merchant Name or GOOGNFC*Merchant Name.
+Wallet Balance top-ups and sending money transactions will appear as GOOGLE *WALLET TOP UP.
 Log into your account at wallet.google.com and view the Transactions page for more details about purchases made through Google Wallet.

-Our fraud protection policy covers you against any unauthorized purchases that were made with your Google Wallet.
-If you're unable to locate the charge in your account, please check for transactions on Google Wallet accounts associated with:
+If you're unable to locate the charge in your account, check for transactions on Google Wallet accounts associated with:

 If someone has taken over your Google Account, but you don't use Google Wallet, you may still be able to recover your account.